15 Espresso Accessories to Step Up Your Game

 To meet these criteria, espresso grinders are generally more expensive.
 If you have the money to spend, we recommend the Eureka Atom 75.
 If you’d like to save a bit of cash, opt for a manual grinder like the 1Zpresso JX Pro.
 Just be prepared to put in a little elbow grease for your morning brew.

 Of course, don’t forget to pair your grinder with a good bag of espresso beans.
 Contrary to popular belief, you need not buy beans labeled “espresso.”
 You can use any coffee you love for espresso.
 In general, espresso beans tend to yield more reliable results and a more traditional flavour profile (2).
-We like the Lifeboost Espresso, a tasty dark roast with classic chocolate flavours.

 Part 2: Preparing the Puck